Kayden Coleman

 Kayden Coleman (born July 5, 1986) is an American transgender advocate, educator, and social media influencer.
-He is known for raising awareness of transmasculine men who experience pregnancy.
+He is known for raising awareness of trans men who experience pregnancy.
 In 2013, when Coleman was 4 years into gender reassignment therapy, he found out he was pregnant with his and his partner's first child.
 Since then, Coleman has been interviewed by news outlets such as USA Today, TODAY.com, and Out about his experiences with transgender pregnancy.
 In 2021, he was honored by Out as an Out100 honoree, a recognition given to prominent members of the LGBTQ+ community for their outstanding work promoting LGBTQ+ rights.
 He has appeared in a commercial for Lexus.
-Coleman currently offers workshops, sensitivity training, consultations, speaking engagements, and online brand promotions that seek to educate the public on transgender fertility, medical racism, pregnancy, disability awareness, and parenting.

 Early life

 Coleman was born on July 5, 1986.
 He is of Jamaican and African descent.
 As a child who was assigned female at birth, Coleman experienced feelings of gender dysphoria, which led to his later gender transition.